-Challenge number Detail of challenge 1 Limited parental support of the learning taking place in school and at home, including providing effective resources to successfully complete homework, which means that the learning taking place in school is not being reinforced at home.
+Challenge Number Detail of Challenge 1 Limited parental support of the learning taking place in school and at home, including providing effective resources to successfully complete homework, which means that the learning taking place in school is not being reinforced at home.
 2 Parental fear or lack of academic knowledge across the curriculum means there is a reduced level of parental support with homework.
 As a consequence, students are unable to access the curriculum in the same way as their peers.
 3 Limited engagement or ill-informed engagement of parents/carers with educational progress of their children, including EAL families.
 4 Low aspirations, ambitions and expectations on the part of the learners themselves, resulting in them being unable to see the relevance of learning.
 5 Limited learner awareness of education, further education, training, and employment opportunities.
 6 Pupils have low self-confidence and self-esteem, resulting in avoidance behaviours: e.g. lack of task persistence, limited effort, avoidance of challenges and dislike of being evaluated.
 7 Mental and physical health issues, often undiagnosed, resulting in poor attendance at school.
-8 Loss of learning due to COVID-19 and fragmented education as a result of the impact of COVID-19.
-9 Undeveloped communication skills and vocabulary resulting in poor comprehension skills, which means students struggle to access complex language in English lessons and written mathematical question even when mathematically literate (24% of Pupil Premium students are EAL).
+8 Despite being 4 years post-pandemic, the loss of learning due to COVID-19 and fragmented education as a result of the impact of COVID-19 is still a barrier to some students.

+9 Undeveloped communication skills and vocabulary resulting in poor comprehension skills, which means students struggle to access complex language in English lessons and written mathematical question even when mathematically literate (21% of Pupil Premium students are EAL).
 10 Limited knowledge of current affairs and the wider world.

-11 Poor social, concentration, memory and organisation skills (12% of Pupil Premium students have SEN needs).
+11 Poor social, concentration, memory and organisation skills (19% of Pupil Premium students have SEN needs).